 Breast yeast infection is very hard to diagnose but many women will get this infection while nursing their

 baby.
 Usually it is diagnosed as mastitis of the breast first, which is an inflammatory condition caused by bad bacteria.
-Antibiotics are prescribed for mastitis and fail to make a difference.
+Antibiotics are prescribed for mastitis and if the infection is being caused by yeast, they fail to make a difference.
 Various medications described in the study referenced below are used after that in an attempt to get it under control.

 This condition can be very painful and can be very hard to get rid of, many women are only able to keep it under

 control until they stop nursing.